-Starting when I was about 10, it was one of my chores to completely plan and cook dinner once night every week.
-The dinner had to be a balanced meal – no getting away with saying we were have ice cream sundae’s for dinner!
-At first, this was a little overwhelming – I still remember the first time I tried to manage a stovetop full of boiling pots – and there were failures when mom had to come to the rescue for sure.
+Starting when I was about 10, it was one of my chores to completely plan and cook dinner one night every week.
+The dinner had to be a balanced meal – no getting away with saying we’re having ice cream sundaes for dinner!
+At first, it was a little overwhelming – I still remember the first time I tried to manage a stovetop full of boiling pots – and there were failures when mom had to come to the rescue for sure.
 But the excitement and pride that came with pulling off a successful meal couldn’t be matched.
-I think it was this early experience with cooking and menu planning that contributed to my love of cooking today.
-Cooking was never daunting to me.
-Instead, it was a chance to create what I wanted to eat.
+It was this early experience with cooking and menu planning that contributed to my love of cooking today.
+Cooking was never scary to me – it was a chance to create what I wanted to eat.

 What is healthy?

 I feel like every time you turn around there’s new information about what’s “healthy” and what isn’t.
-I’m not a doctor by any means, so please don’t take my word for what’s healthy.
+I’m not a doctor or nutritionist by any means, so please don’t take my word for what’s healthy.